postmanlabs/labs-docs/v6/enterprise/audit_logs.md

 warning: false
 ---

-Audit logs, an Enterprise-only feature, lists all team events.
-Admins can use this list to identify changes to the team composition or team settings.
-For example, an admin can use an audit log identify user actions they performed and specify  when they performed the action.

-Audit logs identifies which users performed a specific action, and the time that action occurred.
+Audit logs is an Enterprise-only feature that lists important team events.
+An admin can review audit logs to determine:

+* When users were added to the team
+* When users received an invitation to a team
+* Which user performed the action.

-Audit logs currently include events around team management, billing, and security.
-More events like documentation being published, and API Keys / monitors created will soon be added to this list.
+Audit logs currently include events for team management, billing, and security.
+In the future, we'll enable events such as publishing documentation, creating API keys or monitors